Oscar Alemán: Biography

 "I knew Django Reinhardt well.
 He used to say jazz was gipsy—we often argued over that.
 I agree with many Americans I met in France who said he played very well but with too many gipsy tricks.
 He had very good technique for both hands, or rather one hand and a pick, because he always played with a pick.
 Not me, I play with my fingers.
 There are things you can't do with a pick—you can't strike the treble with two fingers and play something else on the bass string.
 But I admired him and he was my friend.
 He was my greatest friend in France.
 We played together many times, just for ourselves.
 I used to go to his wagon, where he lived.
 I've slept and eaten there—and also played!
 He had three or four guitars.
 Django never asked anyone to go to his wagon, but he made an exception with me.
 I appreciated him, and I believe the feeling was mutual."

 Throughout the 1930s Alemán toured Europe, both as a member of Josephine Bakers' band and independently, playing with Louis Armstrong and Duke Ellington before forming a nine-piece band which would performed nightly at the Le Chantilly in Paris.

-During the Nazi invasion of France during World War II Alemán returned to Argentina and lauded as the most prominent Afro Argentine and Argentine jazz musician.
+During the Nazi invasion of France during World War II Alemán returned to Argentina and was lauded as the most prominent Afro Argentine and Argentine jazz musician.
 He established a residency at the Alvear Palace Hotel, and had a hit with "Rosa Madreselva" ("Honeysuckle Rose").
 Aleman also continued to record and perform with a swing quintet and a nine-piece orchestra.
-He became romantically involved with actress Carmen Vallejo with whom he had a daughter, Selva Alemán.
+He became romantically involved with actress Carmen Vallejo with whom he had a daughter, Selva Alemán (1944 - 2024), who became a renowned actress.
 He remained popular into the late 1950s, before the rise of rock n roll and more popular developments in tango.
 In 1972, he recorded an album and reissued some of his music.
 He toured and appeared on television.
-He performed and taught in his native country until his death at the age of 71 in 1980.
+He performed and taught in his native country until his death from an undisclosed illness at the age of 71 in 1980.

+Playing style

-Alemán usually played with thumb pick and fingers and played the D-hole Selmer Maccaferri, a model used by Django Reinhardt.
+Alemán usually played with thumb pick and fingers and played the D-hole Selmer Maccaferri, a model also used by Django Reinhardt.
 He also a National Style 1 tri-cone resonator guitar, nylon string guitars, and archtop guitars.